AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

 ## Fetching Comments from the GitHub Issues API

-Now that we know how Netlify functions work, we can start writing some real logic to fetch comments from a particular GitHub issue.
-We'll return those comments in the body of our response so that our front end can `fetch` this endpoint and map the returned values to a list of comments in the UI (or throw an error, if we return one).
+Now that we know how Netlify functions work, we can write a custom function to fetch comments from a GitHub issue.
+We'll return those comments in the body of our response so that our front-end code can `fetch` this endpoint and map the returned values to a list of comments in the UI (or throw an error, if we return one).

-### 1. Creating a Personal Access Token on GitHub
+### 1. Create a Personal Access Token on GitHub

+To get started:

+1. Visit your GitHub profile.
-To get started, you'll want to head over to your GitHub profile, go to `Settings > Developer settings`, and [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for basic API authentication.
+2. Go to `Settings > Developer settings`.
+3. [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for basic API authentication.

 {% include "postImage.html" src: "./images/github-settings.png", alt: "The GitHub settings page for creating a personal access token.
 The UI is split into different areas; at the bottom is a list of checkboxes for different permissions that can be enabled.", baseFormat: "png" %}

 You don't need to check any of the scopes since this token is only needed for basic API authentication, not for performing other actions related to your GitHub account.
 You can also set the personal access token's expiration to be whatever you want.
 Be sure to copy the access token after you create it so you can add it to your local and Netlify production environment variables in the next step.

-### 2. Configuring Environment Variables
+### 2. Configure Environment Variables

 Create an `.env` file locally and add the access token that you just copied.
 You can name the variable whatever you want: